Illinois: Demographic Trends

 As of 2023, 50% of Illinois's population younger than age 18 were minorities.
 This marks an increase from 2010, when 47% of children in the state were minorities, and 2000, when 41% were minorities.
 (Note: Children born to white Hispanics or to a sole full or partial minority parent are counted as minorities.
 Arabs are classified as white in census data.).

 The state's most populous ethnic group, non-Hispanic white, has declined from 83.5% in 1970 to 58.5% in 2022.
-Almost 60% of Illinois' minority population, including over 67% of the black population, lives in Cook County, while the county includes around 40% of the state's total population.
+Almost 60% of Illinois' minority population, including over 67% of the black population, lives in Cook County, while the county includes about 40% of the state's total population.
 Cook County, which is home to Chicago, is the only majority-minority county within Illinois, with non-Hispanic whites making up a plurality of 40.4% of the population.
 Despite being the most ethnically diverse state in the Midwest, urban areas in Illinois have had a persistently high level of racial segregation, with a study from the Brookings Institution finding that the Chicago area has the third highest level of black-white residential segregation out of all major metropolitan areas in the United States.